willowcoleman/willow-web/_news/announcement_2.md

 inline: true
 ---

-Began as a Community Science Fellow with the AGU Thriving Earth Exchange <a href="https://thrivingearthexchange.org/meet-our-october-2022-community-science-fellow-cohort/" >October 2022 cohort</a>
+Started as a Community Science Fellow with the AGU Thriving Earth Exchange <a href="https://thrivingearthexchange.org/meet-our-october-2022-community-science-fellow-cohort/" >October 2022 cohort</a>

 <!-- ***